How to care for Fittonia's

 What are the best lighting conditions for Fittonia’s?

 Nerve Plants are best suited to indirect light.
 They can tolerate slightly shaded conditions, but this may result in the leaves losing their stunning vibrant colours.
 If you notice the tips of the leaves going dry or crispy, the plant may be getting too much direct sunlight, which is burning the leaves.
-Although these plants would seem perfect to place on the windowsill due to their compact size, you should avoid this as the direct rays from the sun could burn the leaves.
+Although these plants would seem perfect to place on the windowsill due to their compact size, you should avoid this as direct sun rays could burn the leaves.

 How do you propagate and re-pot Fittonia?

 To propagate a nerve plant, find a stem with a decent amount of foliage and a healthy node.
-Take a cutting and place it in water, ensuring the node is fully submerged.
-Pop this in a warm, bright location and wait a few weeks for the magic to happen.
-After a while, you will notice small roots shooting off the node, which indicates that this cutting is ready to be potted!
+Take a cutting and place in water, ensuring the node is fully submerged.
+Pop this in a warm and bright location waiting a few weeks for the magic to happen.
+After a while you will notice small roots shooting off the node, which indicates that this cutting is ready to be potted!